yalingursoyy/yalingursoyy/README.md

 ## Hi there,
-my name is Yalın, I am currently a student in Yeditepe University in Turkey.
+My name is Yalın, I am currently a student in Yeditepe University in Turkey.
 I love experimenting with different topics in development and engineering.
 I post some of my projects and experiments here.

 ### Topics I have mainly focused on:
 * Back-end Development with various languages, mostly C# and Java